WLCB/archive/pages/Projects/metzerott_formatted.md

 "I have come to 'Prices' to find work if I can," replied Ernest Clare.
 "I was a poor boy, Mr. Metzerott, and learned the trade of a carpenter, not from choice but necessity, and supported myself by it until I went to the Theological Seminary."

-"Where ye was educated free like myself, though not in the true faith," said Father McClosky."Ye see, Emperor,
+"Where ye was educated free like myself, though not in the true faith," said Father McClosky.
+"Ye see, Emperor,

 <hr><p class="pagenum"><sup>Page 178</sup></p>